 Wallpaper doesn't actually have to be in the bathroom to enjoy the effect.
 If you have an open ensuite like the one shown here, papering a wall next to the bathroom in a bold palm print will bring colour and pattern to the space without overwhelming it.
 Adding in a real plant or two will unite the two rooms.

 This standout botanical wallpaper not only adds stunning pops of colour, but the vibrant hues take the familiar metro tiled bathroom to a whole new magnificent level.
 Conversely, the paler shade of the tiles creates balance.

-Create a luxurious country feel in your bathroom by using a muted floral design in soft grey tones.
+Create luxurious country bathroom ideas by using muted floral designs in soft grey tones.
 Wooden wall panels can be used in the areas where water is likely to splash, and are in keeping with a traditional look.

 Marbling is often used as a mindfulness exercise because it literally encourages people to go with the flow – you have no control over the paint or pattern created.
 That's why it's the perfect choice of pattern in a bathroom, as you can lose yourself in its arbitrary swirls.

-It's pretty obvious why bathrooms are suited to a coastal colour scheme, but you can take things further with a themed wallpaper.
+It's pretty obvious why nautical bathroom decor is a natural fit, but you can take things further with a themed wallpaper.
 From fish (see above) to anchors to beach huts, there are plenty of directions to head in – we think this is one of the most fun.

 Want to tap into the wood panelling trend without breaking the bank?
 Why not create a feature wall using textured or printed wallpaper?
 This wood-print paper brings a cosy Scandinavian feel to the cooler metal and ceramic surfaces.